manjulaRathnayaka/WSO2ConApp/README.md

 If you called your property or application differently, make sure to change applicationKey name and resource path in above class.

-Create a JSP page called ‘search.jsp’ and use ‘searchPlace’ method to retrieve search results.
+Create a JSP page called ‘search.jsp’ in path src/main/webapp/ and use ‘searchPlace’ method to retrieve search results.

 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/webapp/search.jsp